 This clay is quite soft and sticky, it has a consistency sort of like cookie dough, and it gets more sticky the more you work with it.
 It bakes up quite opaque and is sort of a pinkish tan color with a matte finish.
 The finished clay is quite brittle and will break if used in thin pieces.

 Fimo Effect Translucent:

 Fimo Effect Translucent handles very well, it’s firm but not too firm, and slices cleanly.
 It behaves well in the pasta machine and doesn’t get sticky.
 It bakes without color and is quite strong, but isn’t particularly translucent.
 The baked finish is not particularly matte and not shiny, either.
 Fimo Professional doesn’t have a translucent clay in their range.

 Premo is a good all-around polymer clay but tends to get quite soft and somewhat sticky when it gets warm.
 It bakes up very strong, quite clear, but it does have a tan color cast to it.
 Premo takes and hold impressions very well.
-Premo White Translucent is more white than regular Premo Translucent, but still does have a slight tan color.
+Premo White Translucent appears more white than regular Premo Translucent, but still does have a slight tan color.
 The whiter color of Premo White Translucent is because it contains an optical brightener (as do many translucent and white polymer clays.)
 Aside from this fluorescent dye, there’s no difference between Premo Translucent and Premo White Translucent.

 Cernit Translucent is a very clear white clay that bakes up smooth and clean.
 It can be quite stretchy and sticky during conditioning and can be a challenge to handle if your hands are warm.
 It bakes nicely to form a translucent result that doesn’t have much color cast.
 Baked Cernit is quite strong.
 You can see examples and read my review of Cernit polymer clay here.